josh20170311/vk_u2f_applet_with_gradle_plugin/README.md

 ## applet install

-1. use intelliJ to open the project
-1. build javacard
-1. install applet by cmd
-    1. open cmd by admin
+1. open intelliJ by administrator
-    1. change directory to the location of cap file
+1. open the project
-    1. gp --install applet.cap
+1. run "build/buildJavaCard" Gradle Task
+1. run "global platfrom/installJavaCard" Gradle Task
 1. put certificate
+    1. open terminal in intelliJ
+    2. change to cmd if the default terminal is PowerShell
-    1. copy the command in the cert.txt
+    3. copy the command in the cert.txt
-    1. run the command
+    4. run the command